laozi2/nginx-stream-lua-module/src/tcp/doc/README_tcp_lua.md

 >* **context**: str = ngx.utctime()
 >* **context**: `process_by_lua*`,`init_by_lua*`
->* **Note**: Returns the current time stamp (in the format yyyy-mm-dd hh:mm:ss) of the nginx cached time (no syscall involved unlike Lua's os.date function).
+>* **note**: Returns the current time stamp (in the format yyyy-mm-dd hh:mm:ss) of the nginx cached time (no syscall involved unlike Lua's os.date function).
 This is the UTC time.

 ### `ngx.localtime`

 >* **context**: str = ngx.localtime()
 >* **context**: `process_by_lua*`,`init_by_lua*`
->* **Note**: Returns the current time stamp (in the format yyyy-mm-dd hh:mm:ss) of the nginx cached time (no syscall involved unlike Lua's os.date function).
+>* **note**: Returns the current time stamp (in the format yyyy-mm-dd hh:mm:ss) of the nginx cached time (no syscall involved unlike Lua's os.date function).
 This is the local time.

 ### `ngx.time`

 >* **context**: secs = ngx.time()
 >* **context**: `process_by_lua*`,`init_by_lua*`
->* **Note**: Returns the elapsed seconds from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).
+>* **note**: Returns the elapsed seconds from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).
 Updates of the Nginx time cache an be forced by calling ngx.update_time first.

 ### `ngx.now`

 >* **context**: secs = ngx.now()
 >* **context**: `process_by_lua*`,`init_by_lua*`
->* **Note**: Returns a floating-point number for the elapsed time in seconds (including milliseconds as the decimal part) from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).
+>* **note**: Returns a floating-point number for the elapsed time in seconds (including milliseconds as the decimal part) from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).

 ### `ngx.today`

 >* **context**: str = ngx.today()
 >* **context**: `process_by_lua*`,`init_by_lua*`
->* **Note**: Returns current date (in the format yyyy-mm-dd) from the nginx cached time (no syscall involved unlike Lua's date library).
+>* **note**: Returns current date (in the format yyyy-mm-dd) from the nginx cached time (no syscall involved unlike Lua's date library).

 ### `ngx.tcp_time`

 >* **context**: str = ngx.tcp_time(sec)
 >* **context**: `process_by_lua*`,`init_by_lua*`
->* **Note**: Returns a formated string can be used as the http header time (for example, being used in Last-Modified header).
+>* **note**: Returns a formated string can be used as the http header time (for example, being used in Last-Modified header).
 The parameter sec is the time stamp in seconds (like those returned from ngx.time).
 >* example
 >>     ngx.say(ngx.tcp_time(1290079655))
 >>        -- yields "Thu, 18 Nov 2010 11:27:35 GMT"